WebPredict/angular-2-interview-questions/README.md

 **What is `<ng-template>`?**

 A: It's an Angular element for rendering HTML when using structural directives.
-The ng-template itself does not render to anything but a commment directly.
+The ng-template itself does not render to anything but a comment directly.

 ## Component/Directive Questions